AliSawari/code-review/README.md

 and a new express middleware to create an access layer for the routes
 - a new login route for the users to login, using the profile model already provided before
 - small changes to the profile model. added password property to give password to each new profile
+- added compression library to use the compression middleware, reducing the response size
 - completed all the APIs for a full CRUD operation (except for Profile APIs), applied the Auth Middleware to all.
 - removed unnecessary console.logs
 - used try/catch for the async/await syntax, so that each error does not stop the runtime and